bryding/FinalFactoryModTemplate/README.md

 1. Clone the repo (the zip doesn't work)
 1. Download the required Unity version
 1. Navigate to your Final Factory installation folder and then `finalfactory_data/Managed/`
+  * For example: "C:\Program Files\Steam\steamapps\common\FinalFactory\finalfactory_Data\Managed"
+  * If you compiled Final Factory locally, it would be in the builds folder.
 1. Grab the following DLL's from that folder:
   * FFCore.dll
   * FFSystems.dll
   * FFComponents.dll
   * FFTechnology.dll
+  * FFNetcode.dll (If present)
 1. Copy these DLL's to the `Assets/FinalFactoryDlls` folder in this project
 1. Open the root folder in Unity
-1. Place a preview file for Steam (Must be \<1MB) in the template project root folder.
+1. Place a preview image file for Steam (Must be \<1MB) in the template project root folder.
 It must be called Preview.png or Preview.jpg
+  * This is the image that will show for your mod on the steam workshop when you upload the mod

 ## Building your mod